 While the Sansaire is still a great immersion circulator, you should know that it is being replaced with a new model due for release at the end of July 2017.

 The new model will be called the Sansaire Delta.
-I would still be happy buying the current Sansaire because it is a high powered model and very simple to use yet providing professional cooking results.
+I would still be happy buying the current Sansaire now.
+Because it’s high powered, very simple to use and produces professional cooking results, it is still worth buying.
+It could still be the best sous vide machine for you, even once the new model is released.

 If you prefer simplicity in your sous vide cooker then it might be wise to go ahead and purchase this model now before the new one comes out.